acmo0/bash-obfuscator/README.md

 # bash-payload
-This repository's aim is to store some malicious bash payload to be executed by the C2 agent in the repository `mrw-client`.

 This repository contains a tool to create a bash script using a template in order to change easily some parameters of the malicious scripts.
+Moreover it performs basic obfuscation.

 ## Usage
 ```